CU-ESIIL/FCC24_Group_5/docs/project-documentation/project-presentation.md

-# Project presentation overview

-All project presentation materials should be made available on this page.

-Your team may present directly from this page if you would like to; alternatively, if you would prefer to use slides to present, please make sure to export your team's slides as a PDF, add them to your GitHub, and add the link to that PDF here below.

 # Presentation

 To set the stage, enjoy these beautiful pictures of the high alpine Southern Rockies taken on the daring mountain bike adventures of Smaulder Squad member Ashley Woolman.